stanford-policylab/opp/py/data_readme_template.md

 ## Statewide, GA
 **Data notes**:
 - The data represent warnings.
 - The provided `.txt` was comma-separated, but not quoted.
-Therefor we had to write a script (`convert_GA.py`) to iron out some obviously misaligned columns.
+Therefore we had to write a script (`convert_GA.py`) to iron out some obviously misaligned columns.
 - Rows represent individual warnings, and thus need to be aggregated to